 We always recommend working with a professional installer to ensure that your new business security cameras are properly installed, but it’s still helpful to know the basics about how installation differs between wired and wireless security camera systems.

 Wired cameras typically require drilling holes and—in some cases—opening up walls and ceilings to run the cabling.
-However, running cables is a fairly straightforward process for experienced installers.
+However, running the cables is a fairly straightforward process for experienced installers.
 Wireless security cameras pose their own unique challenges for installation.
-While they might not require the same cables as wired cameras, it can be tricky to get the installation correct so that the camera will work as intended.
+While they might not require the same cables, it can be tricky to get the installation correct so that they work as intended.
 That said, wireless cameras may be a better option for locations that don’t have power or would otherwise prevent wired security cameras from being installed.

 If you are thinking about installing your new business security camera system yourself, be mindful of what you feel confident in installing.
-Wireless security camera systems might seem friendlier for DIY-installers on the surface, but they can actually be more difficult to get right than wired cameras.
+Wireless security camera systems might seem friendlier for DIY-installers on the surface, but they can actually be more difficult to get right.
 If you try to install your new business security cameras yourself and get in over your head, don’t be afraid to reach out to a professional installer to ask for assistance!